sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_13_Azure Monitor.md

+---
+lab:
+    title: '01 - Azure Monitor'
+    module: 'Module 04 - Manage security operations'
+---

-# Module 4: Lab 1 - Azure Monitor
+# Lab 01 - Azure Monitor

+# Student lab manual

+## Lab scenario

 Azure Monitor maximizes the availability and performance of your applications and services by delivering a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
 It helps you understand how your applications are performing and proactively identifies issues affecting them and the resources they depend on.

-In this lab you will configure Azure Monitor to:

-- Collect data from an Azure virtual machine.
-- Use Application Insights to monitor your website.
+Contoso would like to see a proof of concept for their secuirity team.
+They would like to see Monitoring, Security Posture of the subscription and what Azure has to offer in terms of a SIEM and a SOAR.
+They initially want to start with monitoring capabilities of Azure.

+## Objectives

+Contoso would like to see the capabilities of Azure Monitor and would like the following tasks completed.
+-
++ Task 1: Deploy an Azure VM to monitor
++ Task 2: Create a workspace
++ Task 3: Enable the Log Analytics VM Extension
++ Task 4: Collect event and performance of a Windows VM
++ Task 5: View data collected

+## Instructions

 ## Exercise 1: Collect data from an Azure virtual machine with Azure Monitor